Dr. Richard J. DioGuardi

 January, 2003 - May, 2005

-Duties: Graduate and undergraduate course instruction in Physiological Psychology, Interviewing and
+Duties: Graduate and undergraduate course instruction in Physiological Psychology,

-Counseling, and Principles of Learning; instructional support, research mentorship, and academic advisement.
+Interviewing and Counseling, and Principles of Learning; instructional support, research

 Clinical Psychology Intern